thessaly/blog.aranc.io/_posts/2020-03-02-gosh-history.md

 categories: STS
 ---

 I find narrating stories both necessary and delightful.
 I enjoy the exercise of tracing threads back, crafting a path for the reader, (partially) understanding how and why things got to a certain point in time.
-Besides, there's lot of power in putting the past into words; [historical revisionism](https://en.wikipedia.org/wiki/Historical_revisionism) wouldn't exist all along history otherwise.
+Besides, there's lot of power in putting the past into words; [historical revisionism](https://en.wikipedia.org/wiki/Historical_revisionism) wouldn't exist all along history otherwise, no?

 In particular if you're doing a PhD in [Science & Technology Studies (STS)](https://en.wikipedia.org/wiki/Science_and_technology_studies) like me, you quickly learn how different stories, narratives and [framings](https://en.wikipedia.org/wiki/Framing_(social_sciences)) around technology shape the way it is perceived, adopted, rejected or regulated.
 You also quickly learn how important it is to question them: